Lalithasree-2599/Lalithasree-2599/README.md

 ✨ Fun Facts About Me
 🧠 Strong foundation in Programming Languages Theory & Functional Programming

-🧾 Passionate about AI + OCR — turning documents into structured knowledge
+🚀 I build  systems with a  mindset — turning ideas into real, scalable solutions that create impact.

 🏥 Currently exploring Agentic AI for Healthcare